 Species differences in 5-HT2A expression and function

-Not only is the 5-HT2A receptor functionally selective, but its in vivo behavior can also vary between human and animal models.
+Not only is the 5-HT2A receptor functionally selective, but in vivo behavior can also vary between human and animal models.
 The most pronounced species differences are observed in rats, which are commonly used to model neuropsychiatric drugs.
 In rats, differences in the amino acid sequence of the fifth transmembrane domain5 result in significant functional differences.
-At this point in the sequence, Ser242 is swapped for Ala242, which has been shown to change binding affinity and functional potency5.
-In one study this lead to significant cardiovascular safety issues in rats that were not observed in other species5.
+At this point in the sequence, Ser242 is swapped for Ala242, which has been shown to change binding affinity and functional potency.5 In one study this led to significant cardiovascular safety issues in rats that were not observed in other species.5

 Exploring species differences ex vivo